AyadLab/scFOCAL/README.md

 <!-- GETTING STARTED -->
 <!-- ## Getting Started -->

-###### ISOSCELES is available via shinyapps.io, or as a standalone R package.
+###### scFOCAL is available via shinyapps.io, or as a standalone R package.

 <p align="left">
-  <a href="https://robert-k-suter.shinyapps.io/isosceles/"><strong>You can find ISOSCELES on shinyapps.io here! »</strong></a>
+  <a href="https://robert-k-suter.shinyapps.io/isosceles/"><strong>You can find scFOCAL on shinyapps.io here! »</strong></a>
 </p>

-###### Due to the inherent large size of scRNAseq datasets, we highly recommend installing the ISOSCELES R package to run the application locally.
+###### Due to the inherent large size of scRNAseq datasets, we highly recommend installing the scFOCAL R package to run the application locally.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## The ISOSCELES R Package
+## The scFOCAL R Package

 ### Prerequisites

-The ISOSCELES R package  for R > 4.3.0 can be installed with devtools.
+The scFOCAL R package  for R > 4.3.0 can be installed with devtools.

 Installation of devtools in R: